slavak-ru/chat/src/components/app/README.md

 <a name="_startChat"></a>

 ## _startChat()
-Inner method - creating Chat page.
+Inner method - creating the Chat page and initializing the Chat.

 **Kind**: global function
 <a name="_setVh"></a>